Thursday 30 October 2008

 The 3rd one being active in the 60's, means it will get a mention.

 The building itself (located in the Nethergate) was originally called the People's Palace and had gone through quite a few changes over the decades.
-However, in 1965, Scottish entertainer, Calum Kennedy, was the new owner and it was he who gave it the Theatre Royal name.
+However, in 1965, Scottish entertainer, Calum Kennedy, became the new owner and it was he who gave it the Theatre Royal name.

 It was rather short-lived under this name mind you, the theatre closing down around 1970.
 Then in 1977 the building was destroyed by fire and so was eventually demolished.

-The first ad above was published in the local press in April 1966 and on that occasion, crooner, Frankie Vaughan, was the entertainment on offer.
+April 1966 is the date of the third ad and on that occasion, crooner, Frankie Vaughan, was the entertainment on offer.

 Saturday 25 October 2008